emile-bernard/Do-Good-Software-Companies/README.md

 [**RefugeeEd.Hub**](): An open source online database that promotes promising practice in refugee education globally.

-[**GradeSlam (MTL)**](): Instant tutoring from world-class tutors who are real people.
+[**GradeSlam**](): Instant tutoring from world-class tutors who are real people.
 The online learning platform matches tutors and students, sort of like a “Khan Academy” — but with thousands of Khans!

 [**SchoolX**](): A shared economy model with volunteer teachers which include university students, educated refugees, retired teachers and other local volunteers, who will teach refugee students.